Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/crt.md

 6. Now choose "AOO" and choose "User SDM" - View the results tab for the calculation of AOO area.

-7. you can also calculate these via standard IUCN methods: Go to "EOO" and choose occurrences - and you will see a map plot and in the Results tab with the area calculation for EOO based on a minimum convex polygon around the occurrences (the standard IUCN method). <br>
+7. You can also calculate these via standard IUCN methods: Go to "EOO" and choose occurrences - and you will see a map plot and in the Results tab with the area calculation for EOO based on a minimum convex polygon around the occurrences (the standard IUCN method). <br>
 Lets move on to the Overlap module

 8. Select the "Overlap" module.
 Under **Step 1**, choose user SDM and for **Step 2**, choose the *SA_Ecoregions_WWF* shapefile you downloaded - remember to select all three files (.shp, shx, .dbf) - and for fields of interest (**Step 3**), choose "ECO_NAME" as well as all of the "montane forests".